 - “What interests you about this position?”

-Tip: Don't confuse this with other common job interview questions like, "Why do you want to work here?" or "Why do you want to work at this company?"
+Tip: Don't confuse this with other common job interview questions.
+Like, "Why do you want to work here?" or "Why do you want to work at this company?"

 Jared Brox describes, "passionate employees are engaged employees.
 They believe in the work they do and that they have a vested interest in the success of their company."
-As Jared alludes, passion is precisely the reason why this interview question is prompted to candidates.
+As Jared alludes, passion is precisely the reason why this interview question gets prompted to candidates.

 Why do employers try to gauge the passions of their employees before hiring them?

 It comes down to employee turnover or “churn.”
 In human resources, turnover is the act of replacing an employee with a new employee.
-And hiring managers and human resources teams often measure employee turnover rate or employee turnover ratio.
+And hiring managers and human resources teams often measure employee turnover rates or employee turnover ratio.
 Anja Zojceska of TalentLyft describes employee turnover as “a measurement of how many employees are leaving a company.”

 Anja Zojceska goes on to explain this problematic issue for employers, “A high employee turnover rate is an expensive problem.
 When employees leave, a company has to replace them with new hires.
 Replacing employees costs a lot of money.
 According to The Society for Human Resource Management (SHRM) research, direct replacement costs can reach as high as 50%-60% of an employee’s annual salary, with total costs associated with turnover ranging from 90% to 200% of annual salary.”